JorgenEvens/rest-store/docs/redux.md

 ---
-id: vuex
-title: Vuex Usage
+title: Redux Usage
-sidebar_label: Vuex Usage
+sidebar_label: Redux Usage
 ---

-Use rest-store in you Vue application using Vuex
+Use rest-store in you React application using Redux